 Lucky 13 Fund – 2019 Married on Friday the 13th, the Frank Scenna and Heather Bailey use charitable giving to express their hope for a better community.
 Frank adopted Tipp City as his home in 2004 while Heather’s family has lived here since 1813.

 Robinson-Walters Family Fund – 2019 This fund strives to build support and awareness of those with mental health and substance use issues.
 A bridge of compassion and tolerance can reconnect those citizens to their communities.
-This fund honors Lottie Robinson Walters and Philip Walters’ example of generosity toward others, as taught to their daughter, Sue W. McGatha.
-McGatha was the president and CEO of Samaritan Behavioral Health Initiative until her retirement.
+This fund honors Lottie Robinson Walters and Philip Walters’ example of generosity toward others, as taught to their daughter, Sue McGatha.
+McGatha was the president and CEO of Samaritan Behavioral Health, Inc., until her retirement.

 Tippecanoe Alumni Association Fund – 2013 Let’s Go Red Devils!
 The purpose of this fund is to support the programs and activities of the Alumni Association